 To install on Windows Server 2008 you must first acquire and install Windows Installer 4.5, available from Microsoft.

 Using Microsoft SQL Server in Plesk for Windows requires that Microsoft SQL Server is configured to use either standard security mode or mixed security mode.
 If Microsoft SQL Server is not already on your machine, install it while you install Plesk for Windows.
-It will be configured username “sa” and a password which is randomly chosen.
+It will be configured username “sa” and a password that is randomly chosen.

 Plesk Installation Requirements

 When installing Plesk, pay attention to the following installation requirements:

 Note that link traversal protection on CloudLinux can cause many different Plesk issues.
 To avoid Plesk issues when link traversal protection is enabled, first disable the fs.protected_symlinks_create kernel option.

 Active Directory Domain Controllers Support

 We recommend that Plesk is not installed on a server that also acts as either a backup or a primary domain controller.
 If you do so you may find that the server crashes when domains with some names are created.

 Plesk Obsidian supports AppArmor on Ubuntu 14.04 and Ubuntu 16.04 only.
 Before installing Plesk Obsidian on Ubuntu 12.04 or any supported Debian version, disable AppArmor first.